tclarkec/gamergrove/docs/apis.md

 }
 ```

 The Boards api endpoint has everything to create a board, get a specific board, get all boards for a user, edit a board and to delete a board.
-Recieving a board name, description and cover photo.
+Receiving a board name, description and cover photo.
 Returning an id, game count and recording the account id.

 ## Games